UltraEngine/Documentation/CPP/Component_CallMethod.md

 ## Example

 Here is an example of a component method that can be called by a flowgraph connection.
+The component code should check to make sure the supplied arguments are of the correct type.

 ```c++
 virtual void SetHealth(const int healthvalue)